Qyrnore/tanuki-notebooks/README.md

 1. First cell cleans the raw output of the webpage above, which is turned into "cleaned_nodes.csv"

-2. Second cell takes all the "cleaned_nodes" and gets their nicely formatted IDs with item data using "item_ids.json"
+2. Second cell takes all the "cleaned_nodes" and gets their nicely formatted IDs with item data using "item_ids.json", making "final_nodes_with_ids.csv"

+3. Third cell calculates the time and sorts the "final_nodes_with_ids" by their active/approaching spawn time in eorzea.

+4.